uliw/esbmtk/README.md

     documentation until I have time to update it.

 -   Oct.
-27<sup>th</sup>, added documentation on how to integrate user written process classes, added a class which allows for concentration dependent flux.
+27<sup>th</sup>, added documentation on how to integrate user written process classes, added a class that allows for concentration-dependent flux.
 Updated the documentation, added examples

 -   Oct.
 25<sup>th</sup>, Initial release on github.

-<a id="org0a1ff8f"></a>
+<a id="orge006275"></a>

 # Contributing